code-distortion/fluent-dotenv/CONTRIBUTING.md

 - Check the codebase to ensure that your feature doesn't already exist.
 - Check the pull requests to ensure that another person hasn't already submitted the feature or fix.

+Please Note:

+- One of the maintainers' goals is to keep the project concise, so not all PRs will be accepted.
+- Maintainers will need to maintain new code for its lifetime, so discretion is used when considering a PR for acceptance.
+- If you're unsure feel free to drop us a line first.

 ## Requirements

-If the project maintainer has any additional requirements, you will find them listed here.

-- **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://pear.php.net/package/PHP_CodeSniffer).
+- **[PSR-12 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-12-extended-coding-style-guide.md)** where possible - falling back to [PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) otherwise - The easiest way to apply the conventions is to install [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 - **Add tests!** - Your patch won't be accepted if it doesn't have tests.